New U.S. TV network fuses news, satire for young Hispanics

 LOS ANGELES/MIAMI On Monday evening, U.S. cable network Fusion will launch with interviews of President Barack Obama and Republican Senator Ted Cruz.
 Later that night, four puppets will provide commentary on current events during a news chat show.

-A joint venture between Walt Disney Co's ABC and Spanish-language media company Univision Communications Inc, Fusion will blend hard news, satire and pop culture to do something other cable news networks have largely failed to do: lure "millennial" viewers, 18 to 34 years old.
+A joint venture between Walt Disney Co's (DIS.N) ABC and Spanish-language media company Univision Communications Inc UVN.UL, Fusion will blend hard news, satire and pop culture to do something other cable news networks have largely failed to do: lure "millennial" viewers, 18 to 34 years old.

 The target demographic for the new English-language channel is several decades younger than the audiences for CNN, MSNBC and Fox News, which pull in viewers with a median age of 60 or higher, according to media research company Nielsen.